 Instituto Experimental Tropical del Amazonas

-Mixed media installation with ink, texts, photos, jute fabric, string, handmade tropical fiber paper, Bixa Orellana spice, coconuts and human placenta print
+Mixed media installation with ink, texts, photos, jute fabric, string, handmade tropical fiber paper, Bixa Orellana spice, coconuts and human placenta print.

 This installation presents an organic archive of the Instituto Experimental Tropical del Amazonas, an imagined experimental art school that operated in the Amazon rainforest between 1935 and 1942.
-Run by a team of feminist artists with a communal spirit, the Instituto’s members studied the properties of rich tropical materials, learning building and craft techniques with native populations (Makiritare, Ye’kuana and Yanomami) and setting out to re-imagine every aspect of living.
+Run by a team of feminist artists with a communal spirit, the Instituto’s members studied the properties of rich tropical materials, learning building and craft techniques with native populations (Ye’kuana and Yanomami) and setting out to re-imagine every aspect of living.
 The Instituto aimed to make art in concert with nature, within it and in contrast to it, through testing what we now call postcolonial, anticolonial and decolonial practices.
-Essential to the Instituto was the rotation of labor among the diverse group, including governance and instruction, as well as a commitment to gender balance and to learning harmonious living with others, including stars, trees, rivers and rocks.
+Essential to the Instituto were the rotation of labor among the diverse group, including governance and instruction as well as a commitment to gender balance and to learning harmonious living with others, including stars, trees, rivers and rocks.

-Guest speakers included artists, architects, poets, craft experts and healers, ranging from Le Corbusier presenting his designs for University City and the Ministry of Education in Brazil; Sonia Delaunay presenting her everyday living art-design philosophy; Kanii, a craftsman comparing principles and symbolism in Yanomami and Ye’kuana weaving; and artist Joaquín Torres-García discussing his budding Escuela del Sur and his Circulo y Cuadrado collaborations.
+Guest speakers included artists, architects, poets, craft experts and healers, ranging from Le Corbusier presenting his designs for University City and the Ministry of Education in Brazil; Sonia Delaunay presenting her everyday living art-design philosophy; principles and symbolism workshops by Yanomami and Ye’kuana weaving experts; and artist Joaquín Torres-García discussing his budding Escuela del Sur and his Circulo y Cuadrado collaborations.
 Among the Instituto’s visitors, one who elicited much discussion was Oswald de Andrade, a modernist poet and author from Brazil.
 Andrade defined his postcolonial critique through a humorous reversal term, Antropofagia, as way to call for cultural cannibalism and a Latin American, matriarchal utopia in which cultural production is a “rite that attempts to express a mode of thinking, a vision of the world.”